govindarajula/cyc-gan/README.md

 > The EC2 instance can be shared for evaluation if neeeded.
 Cloning this repository on a machine with GPU support is an ideal way to run locally, but the AMI can be used to study my results.

 #### Observations and results (Re-implementation/pre_trained models):

-* Please refer the [report]() for a detailed explanation about the changes, code and results.
+* Please refer the [report]() for a detailed explanation about the changes in code and results.
-* Overall, I can state the following:
+* Overall, we can state the following:
 	1.
 	2.
 	3.